Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 All these insurance packages meet the coverage requirements set out by Malaysia’s Ministry of Education.

-If you’re not a student, you can look into other plans.
+If you’re not a student, you can explore other health coverage plans.

 Malaysia also doesn’t have a voluntary public health insurance system like Mexico.
 The closest thing is social security, which is run by a government agency.
 The only way to get it is by working for a company in Malaysia.